Reliable Studies Agree: An Alcohol A Day Shrinks The Brain

 2. White Matter Integrity Compromise

-• White matter contains the brain’s communication fibers, connecting different regions of the brain to allow for efficient processing.
+• White matter contains the brain’s communication fibers, connecting different brain regions for efficient processing.

 • The study found a clear association between alcohol intake and poorer white matter microstructure.